gsaponaro/robot-affordances/docs/README.md

 ## Publications

+* Giovanni Saponaro, Alexandre Antunes, Rodrigo Ventura, Lorenzo Jamone, Alexandre Bernardino. *Combining Affordances and Probabilistic Planning for Robust Problem Solving in a Cognitive Robot*.
+IEEE Transactions on Cognitive and Developmental Systems, 2017 (submitted).
 * Alexandre Antunes, Lorenzo Jamone, Giovanni Saponaro, Alexandre Bernardino, Rodrigo Ventura. *From Human Instructions to Robot Actions: Formulation of Goals, Affordances and Probabilistic Planning*.
 IEEE International Conference on Robotics and Automation (ICRA 2016).
 * Afonso Gonçalves, João Abrantes, Giovanni Saponaro, Lorenzo Jamone, Alexandre Bernardino. *Learning Intermediate Object Affordances: Towards the Development of a Tool Concept*.
 IEEE International Conference on Development and Learning and on Epigenetic Robotics (ICDL-EpiRob 2014).
 * Afonso Gonçalves, Giovanni Saponaro, Lorenzo Jamone, Alexandre Bernardino. *Learning Visual Affordances of Objects and Tools through Autonomous Robot Exploration*.
 IEEE International Conference on Autonomous Robot Systems and Competitions (ICARSC 2014).

+## Other publications which have used our framework

+* Atabak Dehban, Lorenzo Jamone, Adam R. Kampff, José Santos-Victor. *Denoising Auto-Encoders for Learning of Objects and Tools Affordances in Continuous Space*.
+IEEE International Conference on Robotics and Automation (ICRA 2016).

+* Anthony F. Morse, Angelo Cangelosi. *Why Are There Developmental Stages in Language Learning?
+A Developmental Robotics Model of Language Development*.
+Cognitive Science, 2016.

 ## License